vmsmith/vmsmith.github.io/_posts/2019-08-19-Cargo-Ship-Voyage.md

 * Head – bathroom/restroom
 * Galley - kitchen
 * Chow hall - dining area

+If I inadvertently use a term that I forgot to define, you can check the [Wikipedia article of nautical term](https://en.wikipedia.org/wiki/Glossary_of_nautical_terms).

 Also, I will be using the 24-hour clock to note times from here on out.